Pre-K- 12th Grade Museum Lessons and Tours

 For current and upcoming exhibitions information click here

-Explore the American landscape through the eyes of artists and learn to draw elements of nature, explore weather patterns in paintings, and discuss environmental changes.
+Explore the American landscape through the eyes of artists and learn about seasons, nature, weather patterns, and how humans interact with the natural environment.

-Discover the myriad ways artists use unique materials and techniques.
-Learn how contemporary artists translate important issues like social justice, race relations, and gender identity and expression into their art.
-Students will exercise visual and cognitive skills as they develop confidence in their own arguments and interpretations.
+Discover the ways artists use unique materials and techniques to translate important social and cultural issues into their art.
+Students will use visual and cognitive skills to develop their own arguments and interpretations.

-Learn about our country’s history by discussing paintings of William Penn, George Washington, Charles Wilson Peale and other early American icons.
+Build on student learning in Social Studies and United States’ history by discussing paintings of William Penn, George Washington, Charles Willson Peale and other early American icons.

-Through writing and discussion, students will explore narrative in works of art.
-Students will learn about the artist as an “author” and the different points of view in a story.
+Through writing prompts and discussion questions, students will explore the concept of narrative in works of art.
+Students will learn about the artist as an “author” and the different points of view, characters, moods and settings in a story.

 Women in Art: